britecharts/britecharts/src/doc/how-to-guides/migration-guide-2-to-3.md

 ```

 ### New features
-1. Start using TypeScript with Britecharts
+1. Start using TypeScript with Britecharts.

+You can now use Britecharts in your TypeScript projects!
+The Britecharts package includes a "types" entry that points to our type declaration files.
+We plan to re-write Britecharts in TypeScript, but type definition files will do for now!

-1. Stop re-rendering charts when the viewport width changes
+1. Stop re-rendering charts when the viewport width changes.

+In version 2 and our demos, we recommended listening to viewport width changes and re-render charts with the updated container width.
+This wasn't necessary, as SVGs provide a viewBox property that allows us to make our charts fully responsive out of the box.
+That's how Britecharts works starting version 3, so say bye-bye to those window 'resize' listeners!

-1. Use 'colorMap' to select the colors you want for each data category
+1. Use 'colorMap' to select the colors you want for each data category.

+One common request of our users was to specify the colors for each category on the different Britecharts components.
+Now you can!
+Use the ["colorMap"](https://britecharts.github.io/britecharts/module-Bar.html#.colorMap__anchor) property to specify a hash map between category names and HEX colors.

 1. Specify the duration of animations with 'animationDuration'

+Most Britecharts' components have animations that you can activate with the 'isAnimated' configuration.
+Since version 3, you can also set the duration of those animations in milliseconds with the 'animationDuration' accessor.

 ## Summary of Changes
-We changed many things in the third version of Britecharts, here are some summaries:
+We changed many things in the third version of Britecharts; here are some summaries:

 ### Breaking Changes
-* Adds ES5 version to bundle
+* Adds ES5 version to bundle.
-* Changes 'loadingMarkup' option into an explicit option for 'isLoading' in most of the charts
+* Changes 'loadingMarkup' option into an explicit option for 'isLoading' in most of the charts.
-* Adds 'valueLocale' or renames 'locale' into 'valueLocale' for formatting values in the bar chart, grouped bar chart, scatter plot, and stacked bar
+* Adds 'valueLocale' or renames 'locale' into 'valueLocale' for formatting values in the bar chart, grouped bar chart, scatter plot, and stacked bar.
-* Fixes the custom format feature on line and stacked area chart, renaming 'xAxisFormat' into 'xAxisCustomFormat' and  'xAxisCustomFormat' into 'xAxisFormat'.
-Removes 'axisTimeCombinations'
+* Fixes the custom format feature in the line and stacked area chart, renaming 'xAxisFormat' into 'xAxisCustomFormat' and  'xAxisCustomFormat' into 'xAxisFormat'.
+Removes 'axisTimeCombinations'.
-* Renames value formatting functions into 'numberFormat' in grouped bar, stacked bar
+* Renames value formatting functions into 'numberFormat' in the grouped bar and stacked bar charts.
-* Removed the 'aspectRatio' configuration chart from line, scatter plot, stacked area, bullet, grouped bar, stacked bar
+* Removed the 'aspectRatio' configuration chart from the line, scatter plot, stacked area, bullet, grouped bar, stacked bar.
-* Changed exportChart to return a promise
+* Changed 'exportChart' to return a promise.

 ### New Feature Changes
 * Added TypeScript types via declaration files
-* Charts are responsive by default using the viewBox property
+* Charts are responsive by default using the viewBox property.
 * Adds colorMap to all charts
 * Adds 'animationDuration' option to all animated charts
 * Added grid helper on charts